ZupIT/nimbus-docs/backend-ts/getting-started.md

 The application will be running at `http://localhost:3000` if you didn't change any of the default configurations.
 This command also starts a websocket server that enables hot-reloading in frontend applications.
 To know more about this, read this [topic](cli.md#starting-up-the-server-and-hot-reloading).

+> Hot reloading is not currently enabled in the frontend.

 ## Full documentation for the CLI
 Read the topic [topic](cli.md) to know more about every command and options of the CLI.